google/go-cloud/internal/website/content/howto/blob/data.md

 ## Writing data to a bucket

 To write data to a bucket, you create a writer, write data to it, and then close the writer.
+Closing the writer commits the write to the provider, flushing any buffers, and releases any resources used while writing, so you must always check the error of `Close`.

 The writer implements [`io.Writer`][], so you can use any functions that take an `io.Writer` like `io.Copy` or `fmt.Fprintln`.

 ```go
 // Open the key "foo.txt" for writing with the default options.